VijayaKapadam/sfmarketing11ty/src/posts/small-business.md

             <p>Our approach includes ongoing analysis, refinement, and optimization to ensure your data strategies evolve with your business.</p>
         </ol>
         <h2>Unlock Your Business's Full Potential</h2>
-        <p>Discover the possibilities of data-driven decision-making with XYZ Consulting.
+        <p>Discover the possibilities of data-driven decision-making with CloudRush Team of Experts.
 Contact us today to learn how our Salesforce Data Cloud consulting services can elevate your business to new heights.</p>
-        <p class="call-to-action"><a href="mailto:info@xyzconsulting.com">Contact XYZ Consulting</a></p>
+        <p class="call-to-action"><a href="mailto:info@CloudRush.com.au">Contact CloudRush</a></p>
     </div>
 </body>
 </html>